adobe/guides-extension/README.md

 > This is a starting point for creating extension Adobe AEM Guides.
 Minimum required guides version is 4.3.

-The AEM Guides Extension package allows you to customise your app as per your requirements.
+The AEM Guides Extension package allows you to customise the UI of your app as per your requirements.
 Wish to add another button on a toolbar?
 A new input field in the comments box?
 Another option in the context menu?
 Now you can do it all.

 ## Running the Documentation
 To run the documentation, in the `guides-extension/docs` directory, run the following commands: